farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data_Lake_with_Apache_SPARK/README.md

 `2`.
 Loading the Data-files which are in JSON Files(Song Data and Log Data).

-`3` Transforming these files to generate a set of Fact and Dimension Tables.
+`3` Transforming these files with pySpark to generate a set of Fact and Dimension Tables.

 `4` Loading these files back to S3 as partitioned parquet files ready for data analysis.